marcandrysco/AudioManipProg/tut/quickstart.md

 =================

 This tutorial explains the bare minimum in order to begin working with AMP.
-By the end of the tutorial, you will be able to create very basic AMP programs.
+By the end of the tutorial, you will be able to create a very basic AMP programs.

 ## Building AMP